FatimaTanvir/Creatorverse/README.md

   - Clean, semantic HTML structure
   - Consistent styling across all components
 - [x] The content creator items are displayed in a creative format, like cards instead of a list
-  - Beautiful card-based layout with hover effects
+  - Beautiful card-based layout with hover effects and glass morphism
-  - Gradient backgrounds and modern styling
+  - Black and orange theme with modern styling
   - Responsive grid that adapts to different screen sizes
 - [x] An image of each content creator is shown on their content creator card
   - Optional imageURL field for creator profile pictures